DavidTausend/gen-ai-bootcamp-2025/README.md

 ### Frontend Integration with Backend

 There are a couple of problems between the frontend and backend API integration that need to be corrected in the near future, including inconsistent API responses and CORS configuration issues.

+#### Resolved

+I took the example of andrew code and converted it to work for the german language website.

 ### Mega Service